mindtwo/server-backup/README.md

 ## How To Install

 1. Clone this repository to a private folder on your server
-2. Make scripts executable: `chmod +x backup.php backup test-cleanup`
+2. Make scripts executable: `chmod +x backup.php backup`
 3. Copy `config.example.php` to `config.php` and set secure permissions: `chmod 600 config.php`
 4. Edit `config.php` with your backup settings (see Configuration section below)
 5. Run the backup script: `./backup.php`